ARM64/Raspberry Pi 3+ Installation

 We have an ongoing GitHub issue for bringing full Docker support to ARM64 devices.

-If using a web host that offers ARM-based hosts (such as Scaleway), select an ARM64 device and choose the Ubuntu 18.04 (Bionic Beaver) operating system.
+If using a web host that offers ARM-based hosts (such as Scaleway), select an ARM64 device and choose the Ubuntu 20.04 (Focal Fossa) or 18.04 (Bionic Beaver) operating system.
 This will allow for the fastest installation method.

 # Running the Ansible Installation